libktx/ktx/app/README.md

 color.
 - `emptyScreen` provides no-op implementations of `Screen`.

+#### Platform-specific utilities

+- `Platform` is an object that exposes various utilities for platform-specific code.
+  - `Platform.currentPlatform` returns current `ApplicationType` or throws `GdxRuntimeException` if unable to determine.
+  - `Platform.version` returns the current version of the platform (e.g., Android API version, iOS major OS version).
+  - Convenient checks that allow to determine current platform:
+    - `Platform.isAndroid` checks if the current platform is Android.
+    - `Platform.isDesktop` checks if the current platform is desktop with graphical application.
+    - `Platform.isHeadless` checks if the current platform is desktop without graphical application.
+    - `Platform.isiOS` checks if the current platform is iOS.
+    - `Platform.isMobile` checks if the current platform is Android or iOS.
+    - `Platform.isWeb` checks if the current platform is HTML/WebGL.
+  - Inlined methods that allow to execute code on specific platforms:
+    - `Platform.runOnAndroid` executes an action if the current platform is Android.
+Returns action result or null.
+    - `Platform.runOnDesktop` executes an action if the current platform is desktop.
+Returns action result or null.
+    - `Platform.runOnHeadless` executes an action if the current platform is headless desktop.
+Returns action result or null.
+    - `Platform.runOniOS` executes an action if the current platform is iOS.
+Returns action result or null.
+    - `Platform.runOnMobile` executes an action if the current platform is Android or iOS.
+Returns action result or null.
+    - `Platform.runOnWeb` executes an action if the current platform is HTML/WebGL.
+Returns action result or null.
+  - Inlined `runOnVersion` executes an action if the current platform version is within minimum and maximum values.

 #### Profiling

 - `profile` inlined function allows measuring performance of the chosen operation with libGDX `PerformanceCounter`.